Einstein And Chaplin’s Universal Language: The Physics Of Laughter And Logic

 Stay curious, stay reflective, and never let the "machine" of modern life dampen the "physics" of your own laughter.

-Frequently Asked Questions about Einstein and Chaplin's Universal Language
+FAQ about Einstein and Chaplin's Universal Language

 What did Einstein and Chaplin talk about when they met?